FractalBrew/geckocpp/README.md

    open the command palette and run `C/C++: Change Configuration Provider` and then select `Mozilla` from the options.

+## Troubleshooting

+If you're seeing issues with strange errors showing up in the editor it is worth filing an issue.
+There are a couple of things you can try to help diagnose the issue first (And including that you did this and what happened would be immensely helpful when filing the issue).

+1. Try restarting Visual Studio Code, re-open the file and wait 5 minutes to see if it resolves.
+2. Open the command palette, run `Mozilla: Reset Intellisense`, wait 5 minutes and see if it resolves.

+Finally to provide some info for the issue open the command palette and run `Mozilla: Dump internal state`.
+This should pop open the output window, copy and paste the JSON that has been displayed.

 ## Configuration

-* `mozillacpp.<extension>.compiler` overrides the detected compiler for each language.
+* `mozillacpp.<file extension>.compiler` overrides the detected compiler for each
+  language.
 Including arguments is not currently supported.
-* `mozillacpp.mach.command` overrides the detected `mach`, useful for supplying a script to configure your build.
+* `mozillacpp.mach.command` overrides the detected `mach`, useful for supplying a script to configure your build before actually calling mach.
 Including arguments is not currently supported.
 * `mozillacpp.mach.env` sets environment variables to use when running `mach`.
   These are merged with the existing process environment.
 * `mozillacpp.log.level` sets the log level that will show up in the Output